 Mrs. Mallory commissioned into the U.S. Navy in 2004 and served as a surface warfare officer on the USS Carney, an Arleigh-Burke class guided missile destroyer at Naval Station Mayport, Florida.
-She deployed, first to the

-Mediterranean Sea to escort commercial vessels and defend international shipping channels, then to South America to support regional stability.
-Mallory served as the general quarters officer of the deck and collateral public affairs officer, for which she earned her Navy Achievement medal.
+She deployed, first to the Mediterranean Sea to defend international shipping channels, then to South America to support regional stability.
+She served as the general quarters officer of the deck and collateral public affairs officer, for which she earned her Navy Achievement medal.
 She was also the division officer for the Admin and Auxiliaries divisions.

-$Mrs.\,Mallory\,transferred\,to\,the\,USS\,Theodore\,Roosevelt\,at\,Naval\,Station\,Norfolk,\,Virginia,\,as\,a\,division\,officer\,for\,operations.$
+Mrs. Mallory transferred to the USS Theodore Roosevelt at Naval Station Norfolk, Virginia, as a division officer for operations.